| CHAPTER D4 THE GAP |

 the plants in Eden, the garden of God, would have air to breathe.
 In that case

-the heaven in Ge 1:1 would have the dual meaning of Dt 10:14, and
+the heaven in Ge 1:1 would have the

-the capitalized Heaven of Ge 1:8 would have the singular meaning.
+and the capitalized Heaven of Ge 1:8

-In either case, we can see that the heaven of Ge 1:1 cannot be assumed to be an error
+of Ge 1:1 cannot be assumed to be an error

 in the King James Bible in order to justify changing it to match the heavens

-of Ge 2:1 as is done by modern Bible versions, because when you add the Heaven
+of Ge 2:1 as is done by modern Bible versions,

-heavens of Ge 2:1.
+the plural heavens of Ge 2:1.

 Je 4:23-28 is interesting because v.23, being almost

-identical to Ge 1:2, pulls us back to the first generation of the planet Eden.
+identical to Ge 1:2, pulls us back to the first

-Also v.25 (like Jb 38:4,7) establishes the timeframe as a period when angels
+38:4,7) establishes the timeframe as a period when

-devils, and are also called “trees of Eden” in Ezek 31:16-18.
-How do we
+are devils, and are also called “trees of Eden” in Ezek 31:16-18.
+How do

-God?
+of God?
 Because they are “birds of the heavens.”
-The birds you and I

-know today can’t leave the atmosphere of the first heaven (Je 8:7; Ho
+The birds you and I know today can’t leave the atmosphere of the first heaven

-2:18).
+(Je 8:7; Ho 2:18).
 But devil birds can even go up to the third heaven (Jb 1:6; 2:1).

 Je 4:26 refers to the garden of God being

 made desolate.
-As we saw, its former glory was alluded to in Ge 13:10 and Is
+As we saw, its former glory was alluded to in Ge 13:10 and Is 51:3.
+The old cities of Eden were also

 In Je 4:27 God says this destruction is